 The following four (4) layers will suit most people who are three season hiking.
 By wearing multiple layers (as opposed to a single bulky layer) you have more versatility and are able to adapt to your surrounding conditions.

 I must say up front that while I used to wear short sleeves as well as shorts when hiking, this is no longer the case.
-I now almost exclusively wear a long sleeved top when hiking and while I wear convertible pants I only convert them so I can wash the bottom half of the pants when they get muddy.
+I now almost exclusively wear a long sleeved top when hiking and almost exclusively wear long pants.
 Long clothing also reduces the likelihood of skin cancer through sun exposure (a major issue in Australia), and reduces fluid loss and the drain on your energy that occurs when you have large amounts of bare skin exposed to the sun.
 Long clothing also minimises issues with Ticks and other biting insects such as March Flies.

 This is the layer that goes against your skin.
 The job of the base layer is to wick moisture away from your body (moisture is a great conductor of heat).
 By removing moisture, you will stay warmer.
-I use two garments for this layer depending on the time of the year.
-The first is the Wilderness Wear Cumulo Merino Long Sleeve Tee Top (fleece weight of 150).
+I typically choose a single garment for the entire year, the Wilderness Wear Cumulo Merino Long Sleeve Tee Top (fleece weight of 150).
 This woollen garment will keep me warm down to an apparent temperate of around 4° Celsius when I’m hiking but is a bit cool if I’m just standing around.
 Depending on your normal temperature tolerances this garment is also comfortable in temperatures over 30° Celsius.
-If the weather is going be consistently on the cold side then I will replace this base layer with a warmer one.
+If the weather is going be consistently on the cold side then I will replace this base layer with a warmer one; but that rare.

 Wilderness Wear Cumulo Merino Long Sleeve Tee Top provides sun protection as well as a layer for wicking moisture